imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

    Current gas cost schedule model is `measure_total_time = b + a * current_gas_cost_of_program`.
    Outperforming this model would mean that we can propose an update to the gas cost schedule, which will better approximate the computational cost of EVM programs.

+For the implementation of the validation scripts [see here](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/analysis/validation_with_arguments.Rmd).

 #### Details on `estimated_total_time`